 A criminal record, including a drug felony conviction, does not bar you from receiving SNAP benefits in Massachusetts.
 However, you can be barred from SNAP benefits if you:

 ¦ are “actively fleeing” prosecution or punishment for a felony, or

 ¦ violate a condition of probation or parole.

-If you are sentenced to home confinement or home detention (for example, you may have an electronic bracelet), you should not be denied SNAP as if you were still incarcerated.
+- If you are sentenced to home confinement or home detention (for example, you have an electronic bracelet), you should not be denied SNAP because you are not still incarcerated.
 See Am I eligible for SNAP if I live in a hospital, school, or other institution?